sebelga/gstore-node/README.md

 The Google Datastore is an amazing fast, reliable and flexible database for today's modern apps.
 But it's flexibility and *schemaless* nature can sometimes lead to a lot of duplicate code to **validate** the properties to save.
 The **pre & post 'hooks'** found in Mongoose are also of great value when it comes to work with entities on a NoSQL database.

-Datastools enhances the experience to work with entities of Googe Datastore.
+Datastools enhances the experience to work with entities from Googe Datastore.
 It is still in in active development (**no release yet**).

 ## Installation